-- i.
-Governments are shifting toward mandating or encouraging building that takes this into consideration - a.
+Acoustics are becoming recognized as environmental determinants of health.
+Governments are shifting toward mandating or encouraging building that takes this into consideration.
 The United Kingdom's Department of Health and Social Care wrote in their Healthcare Environment 2007 article that "Careful use of colour, light, texture and sound combine to create a healing environment...Designers should ensure that patient areas are located away from external sources of noise, such as road traffic since the healing process is slower when patients are exposed to noise for long periods...
-Noisy spaces, such as restaurants and day rooms, should not be located next to quiet spaces, such as bed areas" - ii.
-The ideal soundscape is one of a hi-fi environment, where "all sounds may be heard clearly, with whatever detail and spatial orientation they may have...hi-fi environments present a high degree of information exchange between its elements and the listener is involved in an interactive relationship the environment" - iii.
-Material and product selections have simple, but significant impacts on the performance of a space.
-Acoustic measurements (equivalent sound pressure level) were taken throughout a hospital ward continuously for one week to compare sound reflecting to sound absorbing ceilings
+Noisy spaces, such as restaurants and day rooms, should not be located next to quiet spaces, such as bed areas."
+(Brown, 2014)

+The ideal soundscape is one of a hi-fi environment, where "all sounds may be heard clearly, with whatever detail and spatial orientation they may have ... hi-fi environments presenta a high degree of information exchange between its elements and the listener is involved in an interactive relationship the environment." (ibid.)